Halo: Combat Evolved

 - As of 2005, Halo is the best-selling Xbox game of all time.
 It has sold three and a half million copies.

-- On August 31, 2003 has Halo (Xbox) won the Gold-Award from the German VUD (Verband der Unterhaltungssoftware Deutschland - Entertainment Software Association Germany) for selling more then 100,000 (but less then 200,000) units in Germany, Austria and Switzerland.
+- On 31 August 31, 2003, the Xbox version of Halo won the Gold award from the German VUD (Verband der Unterhaltungssoftware Deutschland - Entertainment Software Association Germany) for selling more than 100,000 (but less then 200,000) units in Germany, Austria and Switzerland.

 Timeline

-Many people believe that Halo takes place during a one-hundred-and-thiry-nine year gap in the Marathon timeline, in which the creators wrote "This century intentionally left blank.
+Many people believe that Halo takes place during a 139-year gap in the Marathon timeline, in which the creators wrote "This century intentionally left blank.
 Seriously, nothing really happened."

 Voice acting

-Much of the dialogue spoken by the Covenant Elites is in fact dialogue by the human Sergeant, reversed, with some pitch alterations.
+Much of the dialogue spoken by the Covenant Elites is in fact dialogue by the human Sergeant reversed and with some pitch alterations.

 Windows and Macintosh versions

-- Gearbox took over programming of Halo PC and discovered that they can't use much of the existing networking code (for the XBox).
+- Gearbox took over programming of the Halo PC port and discovered that they could not use much of the existing networking code (for the Xbox).
 They had to rewrite that entire section, delaying the title for PC by several months.

-- The PC version (and probably Mac, too) of Halo adds a few bonus features for the multiplayer mode, these include two weapons: a Flamethrower (which was scrapped from the game at the last minute) and a Fuel Rod Gun (the weapon that the Hunters use in the main game) as well as allowing you to use the Banshee and a rocket-launcher version of the Warthog.
+- The PC and likely Mac versions of Halo add a few bonus features for the multiplayer mode - these include two weapons: a Flamethrower (which was scrapped from the game at the last minute) and a Fuel Rod Gun (the weapon that the Hunters use in the main game) as well as allowing you to use the Banshee and a rocket-launcher version of the Warthog.

 Awards